timfurnish/CodeLouisville_FEWD2018_Project/README.md

 ## Acknowledgments

-* Thanks to the instructions and help of the staff and mentors of CodeLouisville
+* Thanks to the help of the staff and mentors of CodeLouisville